Submit a news tip

 Features

-Hello all, Austin here.
 Most of you don’t listen to our podcast, but if you did, you would know that we’ll be restarting the podcast-tied “Book Club” again all about the video game The Legend of Zelda: A Link to the Past.
 If you’ve never heard of or participated in a book club, it’s pretty much what it sounds like: We all play a game at sort of the same pace, and every week we discuss in detail that week’s goings on in the game on “Here’s a Podcast”.

-You can share your thoughts on the first part of the game using the Google Form below, or feel free to post a comment.
+You can share your thoughts on the second part of the game using the Google Form below, or feel free to post a comment.
 Remember, we aren’t looking for general thoughts on the game– we want thoughts about this particular section of the game!
 Play along with us, or go based on memory, but we like depth because we love games.
 Hooray!

 We’ll select a few of your guys’ thoughts to read on the podcast and help spur further discussion, so leave a name and location if you like.